-The house sitting service is membership-based; you pay an annual fee and can use the site as much as you want.
-Compared to other international house sitting sites (that are not as robust), the fee is a bit high (but the yearly fee is still less than the average cost of a hotel room in London – so we think it is well worth it!).
+The house sitting service is membership-based; you pay an annual fee and can use the site as much as you want to find jobs for housesitting.
+Compared to other international house sitting sites (that are not as robust), the fee is a bit high (but is still less than the nightly cost of a hotel room in London – so we think it is well worth it!).

 BONUS: Save 25% of the membership fee when you use this link!

 Like most house sitting sites, Trusted Housesitting is simply a platform to connect homeowners and sitters.
-The homeowners post an opportunity – including dates, location, pets and other responsibilities – and housesitters choose which housesits to apply for based on their timeframe and interests.
+The homeowners post a pet sitting opportunity – including dates, location, pets and other responsibilities – and housesitters choose which housesits to apply for based on their timeframe and interests.

 While Trusted Housesitters is the only site we use to find housesitting jobs, it is not the only international house sitting website.
 When choosing between the different house sitting platforms, it is important to consider where you would like to housesit – as some platforms are more popular in certain countries or regions.
 We like to search for opportunities worldwide, so Trusted Housesitters works best for our needs.